vince-lam/vince-lam.github.io/_posts/2024-03-07-local-llm-options.md

 There are many ways of hosting LLMs locally for inference: from the command line (CLI) tools to full GUI desktop applications.
 Here I’ll outline some popular options and provide my own recommendations.
 I have split this post into the following sections:

-1. All-in-one desktop solutions for simplicity
+1. All-in-one desktop solutions for accessibility
-2. LLM inference via the CLI and backend API servers for the tech-savvy
+2. LLM inference via the CLI and backend API servers
 3. Front-end UIs for connecting to LLM backends

 Each section includes a table of relevant open-source LLM GitHub repos and to gauge popularity and activity.
 Click [here](https://docs.google.com/spreadsheets/d/1Xv38p90V3GiJXjq0a3qc24056Vicn1I5MG6QiFE6nVE/edit?usp=sharing) for the full table.
 However, this field evolves quickly, so details may soon be outdated.